 Start your contactless journey

 The good news is that here at JustGiving, we’ve partnered with LibertyPay, a payment solutions company specialising in contactless giving.
-Their Contactless Donation Boxes are available to charities to buy or rent, fully branded or plain, and they link to your existing JustGiving account.
+Their contactless devices are available to charities to buy or rent, fully branded or plain, and they link to your existing JustGiving account.

 Get inspiration in your inbox!